-An increasing number of entrepreneurs are capitalizing their small business or franchise with their retirement funds — without taking a taxable distribution or getting a loan.
-This funding method, Rollovers For Business Start-ups (ROBS), contains important nuances such as how you should be paying yourself a salary.
+An increasing number of entrepreneurs are funding their small business or franchise with their retirement funds without taking a taxable distribution or getting a loan.
+Starting debt-free is just one of the advantages of using Rollovers as Business Startups (ROBS), the financing method mentioned above.
+These advantages do come with some requirements, however.
+One requirement concerns whether you should be paying yourself a salary.

 - Client’s Duty of Prudent Investment

 - Adequate Consideration for Fair Market Value

 - Employer Must Not Discriminate Against NHCEs

 - All Rollover Participants Must Be Bona-Fide Employees

 It’s the first and last pillars that influence your ability to take a salary.

 Client’s Duty of Prudent Investment: Don’t Take the Money and Run

 Remember your corporation’s retirement plan?
 It was established when you created your corporation, and we used it to roll over your retirement funds from your personal retirement account into your corporation.
 Your corporation’s retirement fund then purchased stock in your company — that’s how we freed up your funds penalty-free.